If you’re looking for the ideal Spanish getaway, make your way to Menorca, one of the most charming Balearic islands.

 Don’t miss out on Binifadet’s specialty: goat cheese that’s been marinated in red wine!

 One of the best things to do in Menorca is explore the underwater world!
 This introduction to scuba diving tour is the perfect way to do this.

 Even if you’re a complete beginner, the tour will give you an overview on how to use the equipment, while showing you the stunning Menorca marine reserve.
 We recommend this activity when visiting Menorca.

 After reading this, are you convinced that Menorca is one of the best places to visit in Spain?
 I know I am!

 With pristine beaches, small villages, historic sites, and age-old fortresses, there’s an endless amount of things to do on this island.
 No matter what kind of trip you’re looking for, one that’s jam-packed with history or rather one that’s spent lounging on the beach, you can find it in Menorca!

 Like most places in Europe, Spain is easily accessible via public transport.
-There are heaps of high-speed trains and buses that can take you around.
-However, there is nothing like the freedom that a car rental will give you.
+However, when you’re in a small island this changes.
+While there are buses and taxis, there is nothing like the freedom that a car rental will give you.